AREA OF PRACTICE

 American University – B.A., cum laude, 1973

-US District Courts for the Districts of Columbia, Maryland and Eastern District of Virginia
+U.S. District Courts for the Districts of Columbia, District of Maryland, and Eastern District of Virginia